aws/copilot-cli/site/content/docs/developing/overrides/cdk.md

 ## How does it work?

-As can be seen in the above `stack.ts` file, Copilot will use the [clouformation_include module](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include-readme.html) provided by the CDK to help author transformations.
+As can be seen in the above `stack.ts` file, Copilot will use the [cloudformation_include module](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include-readme.html) provided by the CDK to help author transformations.
 This library is the CDK’s recommendation from their ["Import or migrate an existing AWS CloudFormation template"](https://docs.aws.amazon.com/cdk/v2/guide/use_cfn_template.html) guide.
 It enables accessing the resources not surfaced by the Copilot manifest as
 [L1 constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html).